BYD’s Strategic Shift: Entering the UK EV Market

 Choose from our most popular ev charging cables below:

 All electric cars have a different maximum charge speed, so even if you have the best EV charging cable and commercial charging station, you could be limited by your car.
-If you are not sure of your car’s maximum load speed, we would suggest using our search function to double-check your car’s maximum charge speed.
+If you are not sure of your car’s maximum load speed, why not use our search function to double-check your car’s maximum charge speed.

 EV cable is the charging cable that will be used to charge the Electric Vehicle.
 Every electric vehicle comes with a set of charging cables.
 The cable has a 3-pin plug at one end for domestic plugs and at the other end, there’s the correct plug according to the requirement of the Electric Car.